Healthy Recipes Blog

 Variations

-- You can vary the spices you use.
+• Vary the spices you use.
 In addition to garlic and thyme, I sometimes add a generous pinch of onion powder and paprika.
-Ground cumin (just a pinch) is another tasty option that I've tried and liked.
+Ground cumin (just a pinch) is another tasty option.
 And in the photo below, the salmon was seasoned with salt, pepper, garlic powder, and chili powder.
 I served it with roasted broccolini.

 Instructions

 This is such an easy recipe.
-The oven does all the work!
-The detailed instructions are included in the recipe card below.
-Here are the basic steps:
+The oven does all the work, and unlike baked white fish, there's less of a risk of the salmon drying out.
+The detailed instructions and step-by-step photos are included in the recipe card.
+Here's a quick overview.

 Use a pastry brush to coat the salmon fillets with olive oil.